samizdatco/skia-canvas/docs/api/app.md

 # App

 > The `App` global variable is a static class which does not need to be instantiated with `new`.
-Instead you can directly access its properties and methods on the `App` you import from the module.
 It allows you to access all the windows that are currently on screen, choose a frame rate for the `frame` and `draw` events, and control when the GUI event loop begins and terminates.

 | App Lifecycle       | Runtime State           | Individual Windows      |
 | --                  | --                      | --                      |